RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 Output validation runs on the output of the author submissions in `submissions` (and eventually on solver submissions when the problem is hosted on a judge system);
 the purpose of output validation is to check correctness of _submissions_.

-The testcases in `/data/sample` and `/data/secret` must pass each of input, answer, and output validation;
+The test cases in `/data/sample` and `/data/secret` must pass each of input, answer, and output validation;
 whereas submission output must only pass output validation.